galaxyproject/training-material/topics/assembly/tutorials/chloroplast-assembly/tutorial.md

 >            - *"Track Type"*: `GFF/GFF3/BED/GBK Features`
 >            - *"GFF/GFF3/BED Track Data"*: the `GFF3` file
->            - *Leave the other track features as default* {: .hands_on}
+>            - *Leave the other track features as default*
+> 2. **Re-name output file**:

-This may take a few minutes.
-There is one output file: re-name it `view-annotations`
+>    - JBrowse may take a few minutes to run.
+There is one output file: re-name it `view-annotations` {: .hands_on}

-* Click on the eye icon to view.
+* Click on the eye icon to view the annotations file.
 * Select the right contig to view, in the drop down box.
 * Zoom out (with the minus button) until annotations are visible.